janebmckenna/Milestone-Project2/README.md

 **Home/Choose Game Page**

-Due to the simple layout of the site I didnt feel the need to include a classic Nav bar with navigation to the two games included on the site.
+Due to the simple layout of the site I did not feel the need to include a classic Nav bar with navigation to the two games included on the site.
 I felt that the 'Choose Game' link to the home page was in keeping with the retro feel of the site.

 **The Idle Playground Logo**